-As an English teacher, when I misunderstand what a student has said because of a mispronunciation they made with a similar but incorrect sound, I can see how it can have a huge impact on my students’ confidence.
+As an English teacher, when I misunderstand what a student has said because of a mispronunciation they made with a similar but incorrect sound, I can see how it can have a huge impact on my students’ confidence and reduce your strong accent.
 In this blog post, I’m going to go through FIVE commonly confused word pronunciations that maybe you didn’t even know you were making and I am going to walk you through HOW we say them correctly to improve your English fluency and pronunciation!

 #1: LIVE VS. LEAVE

-These two words can be incredibly tricky for many English learners to distinguish.
+These two words can be incredibly tricky and reduce your strong accent for many English learners to distinguish.
 Not only does the long /i:/ sound very similar to the short /ɪ/ sound to most foreign speakers, but many sentences can be mixed up if you use the wrong word.
-For example, saying “I leave here” and “I live here” are both perfectly acceptable sentences, and can sometimes lead to confusion if you aren’t sure about how to differentiate them.
+For example, saying “I leave here” and “I live here” are both perfectly acceptable sentences, and can sometimes lead to confusion if you aren’t sure about how to differentiate them and want to reduce your strong accent.

 If you’d like detailed guidance about how to make these two sounds, along with the other commonly confused vowels æ and ɛ, check out a previous post we made about these sounds here.